 When you go, just remember to bring:

 *Out of state residents may apply in Lucas County for a marriage license, but note that the marriage ceremony must also take place in Lucas County.

 Issuance Office: Lucas County Probate Court, 700 Adams Street, Suite 200 Toledo, Ohio

 Expiration: 60 days

 Return: By couple or officiant

-The Basics -- Toledo may be a bit on the smaller side, but don’t be mistaken -- it’s got plenty to do and see, like the Toledo Museum of Art, with its impressive collection of modern and Renaissance work and its fabulous metropark system.
-Plus, it’s centrally located between Ann Arbor, Michigan which has great shopping, farmer’s markets, festivals and education events about a 30 minute drive north.
+Toledo may be a bit on the smaller side, but don’t be mistaken -- it’s got plenty to do and see, like the Toledo Museum of Art, with its impressive collection of modern and Renaissance work and its fabulous Metropark system.
+Plus, it’s centrally located between Ann Arbor, Michigan which has great shopping, farmer’s markets, festivals, and education events about a 30-minute drive north.
 Plus, Detroit and Windsor, Ontario are only another 30 minutes north from there.

-Weather -- There’s no getting around it -- Toledo winters are intense.
+There’s no getting around it -- Toledo winters are intense.
 Snow records have been breaking left and right over the past few years.
 The summers are usually mild and temperate, but a little bit muggy.
-The best days for weddings fall in late spring and early fall, when the heat and humidity has subsided, but don’t set a date later than late September or early October if you don’t want to risk an early snowstorm interfering with your festivities.
+The best days for weddings fall in late spring and early fall when the heat and humidity have subsided, but don’t set a date later than late September or early October if you don’t want to risk an early snowstorm interfering with your festivities.

 Yes.
 In Toledo, both members of the couple must be present in order to apply.

 No, the Lucas County Probate Court office may ask for your social security numbers during the application, but they are not mandatory.